Red Garnets • Garnet Rings • Garnet Meaning

 The garnet family of gemstones is one of the most underrated in the gem world.
 For the last century jewelers stocked red garnets heavily as the January birthstone, and then forgot about them for the rest of the year.
 This was a crime!
 Garnets are an ideal colored stone for use in jewelry.
 They come in every color but a true blue; they score a 7 on the Mohs Hardness scale and can stand up to regular wear in jewelry; and they are singularly refractive, a phenomenon of light performance that makes garnets brighter than other gems.
-Below is some information on the different types of garnet.

 Red Garnet: Pyrope and Almandine